 UF/IFAS Extension Broward and the Fort Lauderdale Research and Education Center partner to meet the community needs that are unique to Broward’s urban environment.
-Beginning August 17 south Florida residents can register for the “Sustainable Urban Food Production” workshop series.
-This six-week program, now in its second year, has been developed combining the science-based research from the center with the outreach support and programming of Extension to promote pathways that can contribute to long-term urban sustainability.
+South Florida residents can register for the “Sustainable Urban Food Production” workshop series.
+This six-week program beginning August 17, now in its second year by popular demand, has been developed combining the science-based research from the center with the outreach support and programming of Extension to promote pathways that can contribute to long-term urban sustainability.

 The program features a three-hour workshop held each Monday, from 1 p.m. to 4 p.m., through September 28.
 The total cost for the program is $25 per registrant.
 In response to the Covid-19 social distancing requirements, the program will be conducted in a blended format complete with virtual lectures, Zoom presentations, hands-on activities, and field trips.
 Due to the blended format of the series, the program is open to interested participants in south Florida.
 Registration is required through https://browardurbanag2020.eventbrite.com .